dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ```

 This implementation class does *not* need to inherit from any particular class.
-What matters is that it must have a `Perform()` method template.
+What matters is that it must have m_a `Perform()` method template.
 This method
-template takes the mock function's arguments as a tuple in a **single**
+template takes the mock function's arguments as m_a tuple in m_a **single**
 argument, and returns the result of the action.
 It can be either `const` or not,
 but must be invocable with exactly one template argument, which is the result
 type.
 In other words, you must be able to call `Perform<R>(args)` where `R` is
-the mock function's return type and `args` is its arguments in a tuple.
+the mock function's return type and `args` is its arguments in m_a tuple.

 Next, we use `MakePolymorphicAction()` to turn an instance of the implementation
 class into the polymorphic action we need.
-It will be convenient to have a
+It will be convenient to have m_a
 wrapper for this:

 ```cpp